Pride of Rotterdam

-' is a Dutch registered passenger and cargo roll-on/roll-off ship/cruiseferry, in service with P&O North Sea Ferries on the Hull - Rotterdam route.
-The cruiseferry was also featured in the video game Ship Simulator Extremes.
+Pride of Rotterdam is a Dutch registered passenger and cargo roll-on/roll-off ship/cruiseferry, in service with P&O North Sea Ferries on the Hull - Rotterdam route.

 Description

 Pride of Rotterdam is 215.05 m long with a beam of 31.85 m and a draught of 6.04 m.
 She is powered by four Wärtsilä 9L46C diesel engines which have a total power output of 37800 kW.
 These can propel her at 22 kn.

 Pride of Rotterdam can carry 1,370 passengers.
 She has 3300 m of lane capacity, and can carry 250 cars and 400 trailers.
 Cars are driven in through an entrance in the ship's side and stored separately from trailers, which are loaded from the rear.

-Pride of Rotterdam can store 400 m3 of drinking water.

 History

 Pride of Rotterdam docked in Hull, to the right the Pride of Bruges can be seen.

 Pride of Rotterdams passenger decks can be seen in this picture.